 Hart-Scott-Rodino Antitrust Improvements Act of 1976 (HSR

-their potential anticompetitive effects.
-The HSR Act requires the
+transactions.
+The HSR Act requires the parties contemplating

-parties contemplating certain mergers or acquisitions that meet or
+mergers or acquisitions that meet or exceed jurisdictional

-business operations, and (ii) await the expiry of a statutory
+(ii) await the expiration of a statutory waiting period before

-waiting period before completing the proposed transaction.
-The FTC
+completing the proposed transaction.
+The FTC revises the thresholds

-revises the thresholds annually on the basis of the change in U.S.
+annually on the basis of U.S. gross national product.

 New HSR Thresholds

-The following table lists the original HSR thresholds, the 2013
+The following table lists the original, current and revised HSR

 Under the revised thresholds, an acquisition is subject to the